-At your request, we performed an actuarial valuation of the State Employees' Retirement System Cash Balance Benefit Fund as of January 1, 2021 for the purpose of determining the actuarial required contribution rate for the 2021 plan year.
-It is our understanding that any additional required State contributions for this plan year will be made on July 1, 2022 (State fiscal year end 2023).
-The major findings of the valuation are contained in this report, which reflects the benefit provisions in place on January 1, 2021.
-There was no change to the actuarial methods or plan provisions from the prior valuation.
-However, there were several changes to the set of actuarial assumptions as a result of the quadrennial experience study completed in 2020.
-The changes increased the actuarial accrued liability by \$21.5 million, decreased the funded ratio by 1.26% and decreased the contribution margin by 0.74%.
-The current valuation results indicate the Plan is 104% funded with a contribution margin of 2.31%.
+At your request, we performed an actuarial valuation of the State Employees' Retirement System Cash Balance Benefit Fund as of January 1, 2022 for the purpose of determining the actuarial required contribution rate for the 2022 plan year.
+It is our understanding that any additional required State contributions for this plan year will be made on July 1, 2023 (State fiscal year end 2024).
+The major findings of the valuation are contained in this report, which reflects the benefit provisions in place on January 1, 2022.
+There have been no changes to the actuarial methods or plan provisions from the prior valuation, but the set of economic assumptions have changed since the last valuation.